takogames/Slim-Garfield-for-speedrunning/README.md

 I simply removed excess bug-fixes and extra's to make the patch viable for speedrunning.
 If you would like to play the game without intent of speedrunning, please use his version, its much better. https://planetclue.com/garfieldplus
+Eventually this repo will also have the xbox controller icon's that he added aswell.
 # Installation
 To install, simply put all the files contained in the repo into the directory of your garfield.exe file.